Sports physicals

 What’s the difference between a physical exam and a sports physical?

-A sports physical focuses on reviewing your child’s physical health to ensure it’s safe for them to play sports.
+A sports physical focuses on reviewing your child’s physical health to ensure it’s safe for them to play sports whereas a physical exam is a comprehensive health check to determine your overall health.
 During a physical exam, your child’s provider reviews their physical health in addition to their developmental, social and emotional health.
-During an annual physical exam, your child’s provider may also review their:
+During a physical exam, your child’s provider may also review their:

 • Behavior